Pakistan: Female athletes defy odds in a patriarchal society | DW | 10.06.2021

 She played an entire year in the national junior team until her identity was revealed.

-Overtime, Shams climbed her way up and is now a member of a number of sports bodies and federations.
-She said that many of her female peers have flagged abuses of powerto her.
+Over time, Shams climbed her way up and is now a member of a number of sports bodies and federations.
+She said many of her female peers have flagged abuses of power to her.

 "It disgusts me that I have to sit in meetings with men who I know have asked for sexual favors from other sportswomen, young girls really.
 I'm often the only woman in meetings and I'm trying to help my peers by raising my voice but I'm not always heard.
 The government needs to protect us," she said.

 Leena Aziz, a sports commentator and analyst, has been in the industry for 25 years.
-She told DW that there has been little progress to promote or safeguard women in sports by the Pakistani government.
+She told DW the Pakistani government has made little progress in promoting or safeguarding women in sports.

 "There is a lot of harassment that women in sports and sports broadcasting go through.
 There's been suicides because women suffer silently or if they complain, their careers end.
 Outspoken women are punished and quiet ones become the favorite," said Aziz.

-Aziz referred to the case of 17-year-old female cricketer, Haleema Rafiq, who in 2014 committed suicide by drinking acid after putting forth sexual harassment charges against top officials of the Sultan Cricket Club.
+Aziz referred to the case of 17-year-old female cricketer Haleema Rafiq, who in 2014 committed suicide by drinking acid after making sexual harassment allegations against top officials of the Sultan Cricket Club.

-The Pakistan Cricket Board (PCB) formed a two-member inquiry committee which cleared the officials of any wrongdoing and banned all complainants from playing for six months.
+The Pakistan Cricket Board (PCB) formed a two-member inquiry committee that cleared the officials of any wrongdoing and banned all complainants from playing for six months.

-Aziz said that the government should set up a protection cell as well as provide psychological counseling exclusively for women in sports in Pakistan.
-She reiterated that the inequality and discrimination women face in Pakistan's patriarchal society have led to less opportunities than their male counterparts.
+Aziz said the government should set up a protection cell as well as provide psychological counseling exclusively for women in sports in Pakistan.
+She reiterated that the inequality and discrimination women face in Pakistan's patriarchal society have led to fewer opportunities than for their male counterparts.

 Sana Mahmud, former captain of the women's national football and basketball team, told DW that problems of corruption and the politicization of sports are also holding women back from playing.